MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

 &nbsp;

-## Overview: Azure SQL Database single database/elastic pool
+## Overview: SQL Database

-In Azure SQL Database, use this statement to modify a database on a single database/elastic pool.
+In Azure SQL Database, use this statement to modify a database.
 Use this statement to change the name of a database, change the edition and service objective of the database, join or remove the database to or from an elastic pool, set database options, add or remove the database as a secondary in a geo-replication relationship, and set the database compatibility level.

 Because of its length, the ALTER DATABASE syntax is separated into the multiple articles.